Student Faculty Research Projects Application

 Funding will not be awarded for projects that have been funded through two consecutive cycles.

 In its deliberations, the Arnold Grants Committee will work to distribute funding across multiple disciplinary areas.
-Priority will be given to those proposals that most closely align with the institution's strategic priorities, namely globalization, diversity, and inclusion.
+Priority will be given to those proposals that most closely align with the institution's strategic priorities.

 The results of the project, if successful, should be publishable in a scholarly journal in the field as a book or monograph or as a chapter in a compendium; or, it should be suitable for presentation at professional meetings in the field; or, it should be suitable for performance or displayed at appropriate venues for creative works.